 Growing up in the 90s, I heard and saw a lot about Bosnia and Herzegovina in the daily news.
 Despite this country’s turbulent past, I’ve somehow always been intrigued by it.
 When we planned a Balkan road trip this was definitely one of the countries I wanted to visit.
 I did some research on the most beautiful places in Bosnia and Herzegovina and when I saw Mostar on my screen I was hooked!

 ** Disclaimer: This post contains affiliate links.
 That means we can receive a commission if you buy something that we really recommend.
 There are no extra costs you and it supports our blog.
 Thank you. **

 The enchanting town of Mostar in Bosnia and Herzegovina

-It is hard to describe how I felt walking through the old town of Mostar for the first time.
-I think the best feeling to describe was to be astonished.
+It’s hard to describe how I felt walking through the old town of Mostar for the first time.
+I think the best feeling to describe it, is astonishment.

-Discover the historical centre of Mostar by surrendering to the city.
-Explore the streets and little alleys by walking, adore the beautiful local shops and enjoy a drink or a snack on one of the many cosy terraces.
+Discover the historical centre of Mostar by indulging in the city.
+Explore the streets and little alleys by wandering around, admire the beautiful local shops and enjoy a drink or a delicious local snack on one of the many cosy terraces.

 For the photographers reading this, go early to avoid crowds.

 3. Koski Pasha Mosque

 The Koski Pasha Mosque, dating back to the 17th century, is a wonderful example of Ottoman architecture in Mostar.
 The eye-catcher here is of course the impressive minaret.
 This mosque was also heavily damaged by the war in the 90s.
 Fortunately, they have also been able to restore everything.
 Today you can visit the Mosque and climb the minaret yourself, but you’ll have to pay a little entrance fee .
 You can visit the courtyard freely.